13 OF THE BEST CAKE SHOPS + BAKERIES IN LONDON

 If you are finding it hard to leave your desk to get your cake fix, order-in from these London-based online bakeries.

-Do you need gluten-free, dairy-free, egg-free and vegan cakes?
+Do you need gluten-free, dairy-free, egg-free and/or vegan cakes in London?

 Established by South-African born pastry chef Werner Zeilinga, BakeMeister produces a delicious range of cakes including Chocolate and Sour Cherry brownie, Italian Lemon and Almond Cookies and a Mini Carrot Loaf Cake that looks too juicy to eat and has a very low sugar content...so you can have a whole one to yourself, surely?